mac-comp127/critters/README.md

 - Now pull other people's critters by choosing Repository → Pull.
 - Did any changes come in?
 Run `CritterParty` again to make sure everything still works.
 - Finally, push your changes by choosing Repository → Push.

+## Repeat for extra fun!

+You only need to make one critter to complete the lab, but more critters make for a merrier critter party!

 As the critters come in, we’ll have a class critter party on the projector.